SatyKrish/azure-container-apps-demo/docs/deploy-containerapp-with-multiple-containers-yaml.md

         targetPort: 80
     ```

-- Create a Containerapp `vote-app`.
+- Create a Containerapp for `vote-app` microservice using the `yaml` manifest.

     ```sh
     az containerapp create \